code-shoily/choreo/README.md

 ## Detailed Guides

 Choreo supports 13 different artifact modeling vocabularies.
-They are categorized and detailed in the following guides:
+They are categorized and detailed in the following guides and references:

 1. **[Architecture & Design Modeling](guides/architecture_and_design.md)**
    * System Architecture (`Choreo`)